MrOnak/avr_usbhid_gamepanel/README.md

 The code is based on the USB HID keyboard tutorial by Joonas Pihlajamaa, published at the Code and Life blog, http://codeandlife.com

-The usbdrv subfolder contain parts of V-USB library available at http://www.obdev.at/avrusb/ and its contents are copyrighted by their respective authors.
+The usbdrv subfolder contains parts of the V-USB library available at http://www.obdev.at/avrusb/ and its contents are copyrighted by their respective authors.